 Are you ready to take the plunge and buy your first home?
 It can be a daunting yet exciting proposition, but if you're serious about getting off the rental merry-go-round and buying your home, then follow these expert tips to help get you there!

-- You’ll need to come up with a deposit.
+You’ll need to come up with a deposit, of course, but other costs of buying property can include:

 In general you should expect to spend around 5-10% of the purchase price of the property on these types of buying costs – so on a home costing $250,000, you’ll need to find around $12,500-$25,000 to cover acquisition costs.